 But, didn’t Jesus say in John 3:5 that a person must be born of both “water and of the Spirit” to be born again?
 We must understand what Jesus meant by “water” by looking at what other Scriptures say on the same subject.
 In Ephesians 5:26 the Bible says that Christians are washed by the water of the Word.
 This is in reference to Scripture or the truth of Scripture cleansing Christians.
 In Titus 3:5 we read about the “washing of regeneration” which we know is accomplished by the Spirit using the Word or the truth found in God’s Word.
 1 Peter 1:23 says that we are “born again” by the Word of God.
 Thus, in John 3:5 Jesus was not talking about physical water.
 Jesus emphasizes in John 3:6 that it is not by anything physical we are born again.

-In the first few centuries after Christ there was no Roman Catholic Church.
+In the first few centuries after Christ there was no Roman Catholic Church and no papacy.
 There was a catholic church but not a Roman Catholic Church.
 The word "catholic" simply means universal.
 In the time of the Roman Empire there were various locally governed and administered churches.
 For example, there was the Church of Jerusalem, the Church of Rome, the Church of Antioch, the Church of Alexandria, the Church of Corinth, etc. Each of these churches was ruled separately by their own bishops.
+There was no pope ruling over the bishops.
 The bishop of one church had no authority over the bishop of another church.
 But the Christians in all these churches considered themselves to be one spiritually even though they were governed separately.

 Because Rome was politically the center of the Roman Empire and because of the important political events occurring there, the bishop of the Church of Rome eventually began to have greater and greater influence over the bishops of other churches in the Roman Empire.
 Eventually in the 5th century the bishop of the Church of Rome was recognized as having supreme authority over all of the other bishops of the other churches and there became to be organized for the first time the Roman Catholic Church.

 Christians who are Roman Catholic believe that Christ made the Apostle Peter the first pope and that all other popes come from the line of Peter.
 Even if Christ had made Peter the first pope it doesn't necessarily mean that Peter would have successors.
-As the great preacher John Gill noted, the New Testament (i.e., Ephesians 2:20; Revelation 21:14) describes Peter equally with the other apostles as being a foundation in "laying doctrinally and ministerially Christ Jesus as the foundation of faith and hope" but it is clear in the New Testament that the twelve apostles were not a foundation in the unique sense that Christ Himself is of the Church.
+As the great preacher John Gill noted, the New Testament (i.e., Ephesians 2:20; Revelation 21:14) describes Peter equally with the other apostles as being a foundation in "laying doctrinally and ministerially Christ Jesus as the foundation of faith and hope" but it is clear in the New Testament that the twelve apostles were not a foundation in the same unique sense that Christ Himself is the foundation of the Church.
 A careful reading of the New Testament shows that the Apostle Peter had no more authority than the other apostles.
+The authority to "bind" and "loose" which came with the keys of the Kingdom of Heaven was given to all the apostles, not just to Peter.
+Peter was an example of the authority Christ gave to all the apostles.
 All of the original twelve apostles had equally the same spiritual authority.
 There were no successors to the apostles, including Peter!

 In the particular passage of Matthew 16:18 the Greek word for "Peter" (petros) means a "small stone" or "small rock" but the Greek word for "rock" (petra) means a "huge unmovable portion of earth" or "cliff".
 Peter could not be both!
 Peter was the small stone.
 In fact, the Apostle Peter in Scripture calls other Christians as fellow stones (1 Peter 2:5) which together are built into the spiritual house of God (the Church).
 In calling Peter "a small stone" Christ was using Peter, in one sense, as a picture of what all Christians are.
 The "rock" (petra) that Christ said He would build His Church on is either Christ Himself or the truth of the statement that Peter had just made about Christ.
 Peter had just finished saying in Matthew 16:16 to Jesus "Thou are the Christ, the Son of the living God".
 It is probably the truth of this statement that Christ referred to as the "rock" on which he would build His church.